 Text Encoder

-will encode any image into a 1x512 dimensional vector.
+encodes any image into a 1x512 dimensional vector.

-We can calculate the proximity of a text sentence and an image by finding the cosine
+We can calculate the proximity of a text sentence and an image by finding the cosine similarity between their text vector and image vector.
+Here’s some pseudo-code to illustrate:

 import clip